How Your Small Backyard Deck Could Feel This Peaceful

 Living Privacy Screens

-• Bamboo in large planters
+• Bamboo in large planters for fast-growing vertical screening

-• Trellis systems with climbing vines
+• Trellis systems with climbing vines like clematis or jasmine

-• Espalier fruit trees against walls
+• Espalier fruit trees trained against walls for productive privacy

-• Tall ornamental grasses in containers
+• Tall ornamental grasses in containers that sway with breeze

 Architectural Privacy Elements

-• Slatted wood screens with varying gap widths
+• Slatted wood screens with varying gap widths for filtered views

-• Decorative metal panels with cut-out patterns
+• Decorative metal panels with cut-out patterns that cast shadows

-• Outdoor curtains that can be drawn as needed
+• Outdoor curtains that can be drawn as needed for flexibility

-• Pergola structures with partial roofing
+• Pergola structures with partial roofing and hanging plants

 Strategic Placement for Maximum Effect